 How do I request a Care Act Assessment?

-If you require first time help or are unsure what help is available, My Choice will assist you to make a referral to Adult Social Care and will assist you to access information, advice or advocacy.
+If you require first time help or are unsure what help is available, Wellbeing Independence Partnership will assist you to make a referral to Adult Social Care and will assist you to access information, advice or advocacy.

 The Care Act 2014